TheDevtop/exm/api/package.md

 - /reduce/all     (Reduce for all objects)
 - /map/reduce     (Replace pattern with mapping, return mapped only)
 - /map/reduce/all (MapReduce for all objects)
+- /list/all       (List and count all matching objects)

 ### JSON Forms: